OpenImageDebugger/OpenImageDebugger/README.md

 dependencies to the build folder (thus, it doesn't require any special user privileges).

+#### Loading plugin: QtCreator

+If you use QtCreator, the best way to integrate GDB ImageWatch into your workflow is by using it as an *extra debugging helper*.
+This can be achieved by going to the menu `Tools`->`Options`->`Debugger` and adding the file `/path/to/gdb-imagewatch/build/gdb-imagewatch.py` in the option `Extra debugging Helpers`.

+This will automatically load the plugin for every debug session, and will reload the local variables when switching between threads/stack level when the debugger is paused.

+#### Loading pugin: GDB/Other IDEs

-Now edit the `~/.gdbinit` file (create it if it doesn't exist) and append the following line:
+If you are not using QtCreator, simply edit the `~/.gdbinit` file (create it if it doesn't exist) and append the following line:

     source /path/to/gdb-imagewatch/build/gdb-imagewatch.py

+This way, GDB will automatically load the GDB imagewatch plugin every time it starts.

 ## Testing your installation